Zywave/booster/src/_areas/design-system/components/tables.md

 When the user needs to find a record in the table, add a search input field.
 The search bar is placed on the left side of the table header.

-* D﻿epending on the size and type of data, the search may happen as the user types or after the hit enter
+* D﻿epending on the size and type of data, the search may happen as the user types or after the hit enter.
-* A spinner is recommended for displaying the loaded content
+* A spinner is recommended for displaying the loaded content.

 ![Example of a table with search.](/images/table-searching-base.svg "Example of a table with search.")